ibm-cloud-docs/containers/cs_clusters.md

         </tr>
         <tr>
         <td><code>--machine-type <em>&lt;machine_type&gt;</em></code></td>
         <td>**Standard clusters**: Choose a machine type.
-The machine type specifies the virtual compute resources that are available to each worker node.
-Review [Comparison of free and standard clusters for {{site.data.keyword.containershort_notm}}](cs_why.html#cluster_types) for more information.
+You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
+Available physical and virtual machines types vary by the location in which you deploy the cluster.
+For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
 For free clusters, you do not have to define the machine type.</td>
         </tr>
         <tr>
         <td><code>--hardware <em>&lt;shared_or_dedicated&gt;</em></code></td>